iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - a summary of the AI system, execution flow, or service being covered
 - the current validation status, including whether the latest release candidate deployed to production passed the required checks
-- the latest control results, such as policy checks, approval status, and key release conditions
+- the latest control results, such as policy-check results, approval decisions or approval-request state, and key release conditions
 - relevant service commitments, operating constraints, or agreed trust conditions
 - incident summaries and their resolutions
 - downloadable trust reports